epicw/JsonLog/Readme.txt

 2. Gradle build and run the project

-   In command line, go to {project} folder, use "gradle build"
+   In command line, go to {project} folder, use "gradle createJar".
+Because I create one task called createJar in build.gradle

    Copy test.json from {project} folder to {project}/build/lib